Nawab Faqir Muhammad khan Goya

 Nawab Faqir Muhammad Khan Goya (c.
 1784 – c.
 1850), was an Urdu poet, Writer, Military leader and Nawab of Malihabad from Malihabad in Awadh (present‑day Uttar Pradesh, India).
-Under his pen‑name Goya he produced Urdu poetry, and he was the founder of the Estate of Malihabad known as Tharri-Fatehnagar Commander-in-chief of Oudh State and also served as Governor of Azamgarh.
+Under his pen‑name Goya he produced Urdu poetry, and he was the founder of the Estate of Malihabad known as Tharri-Fatehnagar Supreme Commander-in-chief of Oudh State and also served as Governor of Azamgarh.

 Early life and background

 Faqir Muhammad Khan was born around 1784 to a Pashtun (Afridi) family with ancestral origins in the Khyber Pass region.
 His family later settled in the Malihabad region of Awadh.
 He mastered Urdu and Persian, although his mother tongue was Pashto.
 His family had a tradition of literary contributions and patronage of Urdu poetry.

 Titles, positions, and service

-He was granted noble titles such as Hisām ud Daulah and Tahvār Jang, and held the rank of Nawab.
+He was granted noble titles such as Husām ud Daulah and Tahvār Jang, and held the rank of Nawab.
 He served as a Risaldar (Regiment Comender) in the army of Awadh and later became the Commander‑in‑Chief of the Awadh Army.
 He is also recorded as having served under Yashwantrao Holkar of the Holkar Empire at Indore, and as a commander in Tonk State.